Shahab Zahedi: Zorya Luhansk

 On 8 February 2021 FC Zorya Luhansk announced the signing of Shahab Zahedi on a four-year deal.
 Ukrainian sports media reported that Zorya had paid a transfer fee of around 360 thousand euros to Olimpik Donetsk and that Zahedi had turned down an offer from Portuguese club Rio Ave.
 Zorya Luhansk's press service commemorated the announcement by publishing a video highlight reel of Zahedi's performances over his time in Ukraine.
 He made his debut for Zorya on February 20, 2021, scoring the only goal in a 1–0 win over FC Mariupol.
 He played alongside his Iranian teammate Allahyar Sayyadmanesh.
 Zahedi finished the 2020–21 Ukrainian Premier League season with 10 goals between his two clubs.
 Zahedi began to stake his place in the 2021–22 Ukrainian Premier League, finishing the first half of the season with 6 goals in 922 minutes played over 16 matches.
 Zahedi had also come off the bench in the second leg of a Europa League Qualifying round against SK Rapid Wien, scoring his first goal in continental competition, but it was not enough to see Zorya into the next round.
 Zahedi then made his debut in the inaugural season of the UEFA Europa Conference League against AS Roma, coming off the bench in a 3–0 loss.
 He scored his first Conference League goal in a 2–0 victory over CSKA Sofia.
 However, Zahedi's season was interrupted by the sudden commencement of the Russo-Ukrainian War in late February, during the league's winter break, leading to an imposition of martial law in Ukraine and the indefinite suspension of the league schedule.

 Puskás Akadémia FC

 On 10 March 2022, Zahedi signed with Puskás Akadémia FC until the end of the season.
 On 23 April 2022, he scored twice against Fehérvár FC at the MOL Aréna Sóstó.
 On 30 April 2022, he scored again twice against Mezőkövesd in Nemzeti Bajnokság I at the Pancho Aréna in Felcsút.
 On 2 July 2022 he signed a new contract on loan until 2024.

 Avispa Fukuoka

 On 7 March 2024, Zahedi joined J1 League club Avispa Fukuoka on loan until the end of the season, becoming the first Iranian national to play in the J1 League.

 International career

 Zahedi received his first national team call up in January 2022 for World Cup qualifiers.
 He made his debut against Kyrgyzstan on 16 June 2023.

+Personal life

+On 13 January 2026, Zahedi came out in support of the 2025–2026 Iranian protests on his Instagram by criticizing the Islamic government, saying "You stifled the protest, cut off the internet, and silenced the streets with the blood of the people.
+From this blood, Iran will rise again".